XeDotCom/villager-bot-wiki/5-mining.md

 ### Cooldown

 The command has a four second cooldown.
-Cooldown is affected by haste potions and efficiency books.
+The cooldown can be decreased by using haste potions and having an efficiency book.

 |      Item           | Change in cooldown |
 |---------------------|--------------------|